Monte Carlo Null Models for Genomic Data: Significance Ordering for Data That Display Internal Clustering: Transcription Factor Binding and Chromatin States

 An analysis of the direct relation between TF binding locations and chromatin states might be strongly confounded by a common relation to gene locations.
-To reduce this potentially confounding factor, we focused the study of the relation between TF binding and enhancer states on only contiguous regions of size $>100kb$, that are more than 100 kbps away from the nearest gene.
+To reduce this potentially confounding factor, we focused the study of the relation between TF binding and enhancer states on only contiguous regions of size~$>100$~kb, that are more than 100~kbps away from the nearest gene.
 Parts of these regions are located in centromeres, where neither TF binding events nor chromatin states can be mapped.
-To avoid any bias due to this, we constrained the analysis regions to only part of regions being located in chromosome arms.
-There is a total of 580 such regions in the human genome (using the Ensembl gene definition for computing distance from genes), ranging in size from 100 kbp to 2.6 Mbp, and covering a total of 151 Mbps.
+To avoid any bias due to this, we constrained the analysis regions to only part of the regions being located in the chromosome arms.
+There is a total of 580 such regions in the human genome (using the Ensembl gene definition for computing distance from genes), ranging in size from 100~kbp to 2.6 Mbp and covering a total of 151 Mbps.

-As can be seen from Figure \ref{fig:Kboxplot}, ENCODE tracks display a strong clustering tendency across different scales for a large number of tracks of different types.
-The scaled Ripley K values are described in Section \ref{sec:clustering}.
+As can be seen from Figure~\ref{fig:Kboxplot}, ENCODE tracks display a strong clustering tendency across different scales for a large number of tracks of different types.
+The scaled Ripley $K$ values are described in Section~\ref{sec:clustering}.
 All the collections show a typical clustering tendency well beyond the neutral value of 1.
 Based on these results, we claim that clustering is typical for genomic data of this type.
 We observe very few data sets where we find repulsion.
-Case B in Section \ref{sec:ordering} shows that clustering may give increasing p-values for null models: if we reduce or remove the clustering in the stochastic model, i.e. reduce the preservation, then the p-values decrease.
-Hence, the p-value from the null models are ordered according to increasing preservation of the clustering.
-When testing the clustering it is important to apply a scale that is adapted to the length of the observed property, e.g.~TFs.
-The ordering of the p-values depends on the scale of clustering relative to the length of the properties (e.g.~genes) in the other tracks used in the test.
+Case B in Section~\ref{sec:ordering} shows that clustering may give increasing $p$-values for null models: if we reduce or remove the clustering in the stochastic model, that is, reduce the preservation, then the $p$-values decrease.
+Hence, the $p$-value from the null models are ordered according to increasing preservation of the clustering.
+When testing the clustering it is important to apply a scale that is adapted to the length of the observed property, for example, TFs.
+The ordering of the $p$-values depends on the scale of clustering relative to the length of the properties (e.g., genes) in the other tracks used in the test.